GetRektBoy724/Breaking-Detecting-Direct-Syscall-Techniques/README.md

 # Breaking-Monitoring-Direct-Syscall-Techniques
-This is a repository that filled with my ideas to break/detect direct syscall technqiues.
+This is a repository that filled with ideas to break/detect direct syscall techniques.

 # Ideas
 - Dual-Loading NTDLL from disk